SEP vs Solo 401(k)

 What Is a Solo 401(k)?

 This tax-advantaged retirement plan is generally limited to just self-employed individuals, though spouses who work at least part time for them may be eligible to contribute to one as well.
-If you ran a small business with only one other employee who was not your spouse, then, you would not be eligible to save for retirement in a Solo 401(k).
+If your business had only one employee who was not your spouse, you’d not be eligible to save for retirement in a Solo 401(k).

-For self-employed people, however, a Solo 401(k) may offer greater annual contributions and bigger tax deductions than a SEP IRA, depending on your income.
+Depending on a self-employed person’s income, a Solo 401(k) may offer greater annual contributions and bigger tax deductions than a SEP IRA.
 Solo 401(k) plans also allow you to make post-tax Roth contributions.

 Solo 401(k) Eligibility and Contribution Limits